 Designated on 26th July 2018, “Valle Camonica – Alto Sebino” Biosphere Reserve protects an environmental system of incomparable value stretching from Lake Iseo to Tonale Pass and the Adamello glaciers.

 It’s a one-of-a-kind system with landscapes, natural highlights, biodiversity, historic and cultural elements, art, craftsmanship, and identifying symbols encompassing 1,360 sq km and 45 municipalities along the Oglio river.

-A unique event which captures the curiosity of adults and children alike, transhumance is the ancient practice of seasonal migration from and to pastures.
-Herds of sheep and cows travel with their shepherds and dogs to reach the meadows high in the mountains in the spring and come back to their sheds in autumn.
-They pass through meadows and the alleys of old towns accompanied by the cheerful sound of their bells and the clicks of the many cameras trying to capture this moment.
+An uncommon event which attracts children and adults alike, transhumance is the ancient practice of seasonal migration of animals to the pasture.
+Sheep and cattle move with their shepherds and dogs in the spring to reach the high mountain peaks and in the fall to go back to their sheds, passing through alleys of old villages and meadows accompanied by the sound of their bells and the click of cameras taking a souvenir picture.

 On 11th December 2019, Transhumance was included in the UNESCO Intangible Cultural Heritage list, a tribute to this ritual which is still widely practiced in Brescia’s valleys.

 From Bagolino, which every year in October organises a big festival to celebrate the passage of sheep, cattle, and goats, and the other villages in Sabbia Valley – Vobarno, Treviso Bresciano, Pertica Alta, Preseglie, Pertica Bassa, Bione, Agnosine and Mura – to upper Lake Garda, in particular Tremosine, up to the towns in Camonica Valley like Borno, Edolo, Esine, Monno, and Corteno Golgi: transhumance still retains its charming and evocative character.